 The problem with relying on self-esteem, or being caught up in this evaluative framework, is the moment you have a bad day and doubt yourself, you fall prone to blame, guilt, regret, and stress.

 The difference between self-respect and ego

-An inflated ego may be borne from too much self-esteem, or when you realized just how important and special you are inspired by mental imbalances.
-People with a huge ego sometimes feel unequal to others, because deep inside, they feel worthless and undeserving of respect.
+People with huge egos sometimes feel unequal to others because, deep inside, they feel worthless and undeserving of respect.

-But, when you respect yourself and believe in yourself, the ego is naturally present but does not play a huge part in your actions.
-The person with self-respect simply likes himself/herself, which is not contingent on success or failure.
+But, when you believe in yourself, the ego does not play a big part in your actions.
+And having self-respect simply means you like yourself, which is not contingent on success or failure.